 Hazardous Waste Disposal

-Do you have any jars of mystery chemicals or products under the sink or in the garage?
-A new year-round household hazardous waste drop-off facility servicing residents of Kamloops and the Thompson-Nicola Regional District (TNRD) free of charge will be opening in early 2024 in Kamloops.
+Drop off your household hazardous waste free of charge at a facility servicing residents of Kamloops and the Thompson-Nicola Regional District (TNRD).
 Items will be safely disposed of or recycled.

-The facility will be located at 478 Okanagan Way in the Mount Paul Industrial Park and will be open to the public five days a week, from 8:00 am to 4:30 pm.
+The facility is located at 480 Okanagan Way in the Mount Paul Industrial Park and is open to the public five days a week, Tuesday to Saturday, from 8:30 am to 4:30 pm.

 It’s vital that hazardous waste stays out of solid waste carts.